Ansh-Arora-0512/BrainFunctional/README.md

 In which each parameter other than the first (which determines the number of parameters) is incremented by 1 and then returned.

 ## Calling Functions
-Functions are stored in the memory like bytes and can be called using circular brackets: `()`.
+Functions are stored in the memory in the same manner as bytes and can be called using circular brackets: `()`.

 Code within the circular brackets determines how parameters are passed to the function and how returned values are stored